Do

-You can grow vegetables, fruits and herbs all in an urban garden.
+When growing vegetables, fruits and herbs you don't always need a garden because you can grow food indoors!
 Here's some of the easiest produce to grow indoors and how to do it.

-Here at pebble we love the potential that urban gardening has.
+Here at pebble we love the potential that urban gardening has and are inspired to grow food indoors.

 Urban gardens and urban gardeners are full of creative solutions to domestic and communal agriculture (which sits outside of most of the problems of industrial agriculture), and proves that people can grow their own produce no matter where they live.

-In this article, pebble's expert team explore the world of indoor urban gardening first hand, detailing the methods, difficulties and positives of growing produce from home - and indoors.
+In this article, pebble’s expert team explore the world of indoor urban gardening first hand, detailing the methods, difficulties and positives of growing food indoors.

 Currently, in the UK, 1 in 8 households do not have access to a garden and by 2050, two thirds of the global population will live in urban areas, so urban gardening provides a great solution to food security no matter your access level.